 - Medical emergency;

 - Fire emergency;

 - Earthquake;

 - Electrical emergency;

 - Hazardous material spills or releases;

 - Severe weather conditions (electrical storms, tornadoes, hurricanes, flooding and snowstorms);

-- Physical security threats and criminal activity;
+and

-- Turbine structural issues.
+- Physical security threats or criminal activity.

 For each emergency contingency, the Safety Response Plan contains procedures and guidelines to be followed in the event an incident arises, together with a checklist that identifies key tasks and specifies who is required to complete the task.